OasisDEX/oasis-earn-sc/packages/dma-library/src/operations/refinance/README.md

 The refinance operations framework provides a way of adding new refinance operations easily for new protocols.

-The framework divides each operation in 3 steps:
+The framework divides each operation in 5 steps:

-- Closing of the previous position
+- Closing of the previous position (customisable)
 - Swapping of the collateral into the new collateral (if needed)
-- Opening of the new position
+- Opening of the new position (customisable)
+- Swapping of the new debt into the old debt (if needed, to repay the flashloan)
+- Returning of the funds to the user

 By doing this, the intention is to allow for composition of this operations among the different protocols.
 This way we can implement a refinance operation between AAVE and Ajna, for example as:

 - Close current position in AAVE for ETH/USDC
 - Swap the ETH collateral into DAI
-- Open a new position in Ajna for DAI/USDC
+- Open a new position in Ajna for DAI/rETH
+- Swap the rETH debt into ETH to repay the flashloan
+- Return the remaining ETH to the user

 # How to add a new protocol

-The framework allows to add new protocols by implementing the `RefinanceOperation` interface for the new Operation.
+The framework allows to add new protocols by implementing the `RefinancePartialOperationGenerator` interface for the new Operation.
 This interface defines a function that receives the list of arguments needed for the refinance operation and returns a list of calls to be executed.
 It also returns the value of the last storage index that was used in that set of calls.
 This is used to keep track of the last Operation storage slot used by the system.

-Each function implementing the `RefinanceOperation` interface must self register into the Refinance framework by means of the `registerRefinanceOperation` function.
-This function receives the name of the protocol, the type of operation to be registered and the callback of type `RefinanceOperation` that will generate the necessary calls.
+Each function implementing the `RefinancePartialOperationGenerator` interface must self register into the Refinance framework by means of the `registerRefinanceOperation` function.
+This function receives the name of the protocol, the type of operation to be registered and the callback of type `RefinancePartialOperationGenerator` that will generate the necessary calls.

-Each `RefinanceOperation` function receives the same exact arguments and it is up to each function to collate the arguments into the necessary subset of arguments.
+Each `RefinancePartialOperationGenerator` function receives the same exact arguments and it is up to each function to collate the arguments into the necessary subset of arguments.
 If a new protocol needs a new argument this must be added to the common list of arguments in the `types.ts` file, to the `RefinanceOperationArgs` type.

-Once a new `RefinanceOperation` function is implemented and it has the call to self-register, it must be added to the `index.ts` file so that the self-registration is executed.
+Once a new `RefinancePartialOperationGenerator` function is implemented and it has the call to self-register, it must be added to the `index.ts` file so that the self-registration is executed.

 # How to retrieve the list of calls for a refinance operation